Modern Minimal Perfect Hashing: A Survey

-Also note that the seed $s$ does not change during construction, hence all the keys can be hashed once (which is particularly important to save time when hashing long, variable-length, keys).
-On the other hand, this XOR-based approach only works for large output domains \cite{hermann2024phobic}.
+To accelerate the search for the values $\{v_i\}$, PTHash uses the so-called \emph{XOR displacement}: the keys of a bucket are mapped to output values given by $(h(x,s) \oplus h(v_i,s)) \bmod m$, where $(A \oplus B)$ denotes the bit-wise XOR between the integers $A$ and $B$, and $s$ is a randomly chosen seed.
+As also noted for CHD, the values $\{v_i\}$ are tried in linear order to improve compression, while still achieving random displacement of keys via the XOR operator.
+Compared to FCH, the table of random displacements is avoided altogether.
+Compared to CHD, instead, long clusters of already occupied slots are skipped.
+Also note that the seed $s$ does not change during construction, hence all the keys can be hashed only once instead of for every seed (which is particularly important to save time when hashing long, variable-length, keys).
+On the other hand, this XOR-based approach, in combination with $\bmod$, only works for large output domains \cite{hermann2024phobic}.

-PTHash-HEM \cite{pibiri2021parallel} is a parallel construction of PTHash that first partitions the input and then builds each partition independently in parallel.
-These partitions must be relatively large, e.g., with one million keys each, to avoid the aforementioned problem due to the XOR operator.
+PTHash-HEM \cite{pibiri2021parallel} is a parallel construction of PTHash that first partitions the input and then builds each partition (roughly holding a few million keys) independently in parallel.

 \myparagraph{PHOBIC\@.} PHOBIC \cite{hermann2024phobic} is based on PTHash.
 It introduces an optimal bucket assignment function $b(\cdot)$ that, instead of generating two expected bucket sizes as in FCH, gives a different expected size to \emph{every} bucket.
-This allows each bucket to have the same probability to be placed successfully (in asymptotic terms), which minimizes the construction time and makes the expected value of each $v_i$ equal. \Cref{fig:bucketplacementFunction} plots the relative expected bucket sizes using different bucket assignment functions (``skew'' for FCH and PTHash, ``uniform'' for CHD, and ``optimized'' for PHOBIC).
+This allows each bucket to have the same probability to be placed successfully, which minimizes the construction time (in asymptotic terms) and makes the expected value of each $v_i$ equal.
+The optimal bucket assignment function practically accelerates the construction compared to PTHash for large values of $\lambda$. \Cref{fig:bucketplacementFunction} plots the relative expected bucket sizes using different bucket assignment functions.
 As apparent from the plot, PHOBIC makes the first (and easiest to place) buckets much larger than those generated by FCH.
-However, because the actual bucket sizes need to be integers, PHOBIC cannot completely reach the optimal values.
-Therefore, not all values $\{v_i\}$ have the exact same distribution.